Old men in suits direct young soldiers toward war from the comfort of their chairs while bombs fall in the distance.

 War is the carbon equivalent.
 Every theft occurring simultaneously, across millions of lives, sustained by institutional machinery that no individual needs to authorize because it was built into the foundation.

 The soldier is murdered in conscience, assaulted in training, coerced into association, robbed of labor, trespassed in interiority, stripped of free-will choice, and deceived about the purpose of it all, simultaneously.
-And through that soldier, the same seven thefts are then committed against the civilian on the other side of the strike radius, the mother, the child, the elderly man, the girl holding her school bag in the prayer hall.
+And through that soldier, the same seven thefts are then committed against the civilian on the other side of the strike radius, the mother, the child, the elderly man, the girl holding her school bag.

 War is not one of the seven thefts.
 War is all seven, applied to every consciousness it touches, at once, in both directions.